NPodlozhniy/movies-watchlist/README.md

 export TOKEN=<YOUR TOKEN>  (use 'set' instead of 'export' for Windows)
 ```

-Then copy the content of [run.sh](https://github.com/NPodlozhniy/movies-watchlist/blob/master/run.sh) and run using command line
+Then copy the content of [run.sh](https://github.com/NPodlozhniy/movies-watchlist/blob/master/run.sh) and execute using command line interface

 _Important Notes:_